Injury Attorneys | Restoring LivesTM

-Proton pump inhibitors are a group of long-lasting medications that reduce the production of gastric acid.
-Patients are prescribed a PPI for the prevention and treatment for the following conditions:
+Proton pump inhibitors (PPIs) are a group of long-lasting medications that reduce the production of gastric acid.
+Patients are prescribed a PPI for the prevention and treatment for the following conditions: ulcers, heartburn, gastroesophageal reflux disease (GERD), and Zollinger-Ellison syndrome.

 Patients have quite a few generic, low-cost types of PPIs to choose from, some of which include:

-Research has shown that despite the extensive list of different PPIs, there isn’t a single on that works more efficiently than the other.
+Research has shown that—despite the extensive list of different PPIs—there isn’t a single one that works more efficiently than the other.
 All are proven to be effective in reducing the production of gastric acid.

-The Journal of the American Medical Association (JAMA) released study findings from a 15-yearlong study to examine the association between proton pump inhibitors and the development of chronic kidney disease.
+The Journal of the American Medical Association (JAMA) released study findings from a 15-yearlong study to examine the association between PPIs and the development of chronic kidney disease.

 Patients who developed acute kidney/renal failure, chronic kidney disease, acute interstitial nephritis, and other complications related to kidney problems have filed lawsuits against PPI manufacturers, claiming that they:

-If you’ve been diagnosed with acute kidney failure, chronic kidney/renal disease, or acute interstitial nephritis while taking a proton pump inhibitor, you may be entitled to compensation for your drug injuries.
-Contact the drug injury attorneys at Wilson Kehoe Winingham for your free case evaluation.
-Give us a call at 317.920.6400 or fill out an online form today.
+If you or a loved one have been diagnosed with acute kidney failure, chronic kidney/renal disease, or acute interstitial nephritis while taking a proton pump inhibitor, you are urged to contact the Indianapolis Drug Injury Attorneys of Wilson Kehoe Winingham.
+The lawyers at WKW can help you get the compensation you deserve.
+Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.